Iridium satellite constellation: Second generation

 The second-generation Iridium-NEXT satellites began to be deployed into the existing constellation in January 2017.
 Iridium Communications, the successor company to Iridium SSC, has ordered a total of 81 new satellites being built by Thales Alenia Space and Orbital ATK: 66 operational units, nine on-orbit spares, and six ground spares.

 In August 2008, Iridium selected two companies — Lockheed Martin and Thales Alenia Space — to participate in the final phase of the procurement of the next-generation satellite constellation.

 As of 2009, the original plan had been to begin launching new satellites in 2014.

 The design was complete by 2010, and Iridium stated that the existing constellation of satellites would remain operational until Iridium NEXT is fully operational, with many satellites expected to remain in service until the 2020s, while the NEXT satellites would have improved bandwidth.
 The new system was to be backward-compatible with the current system.
 In June 2010, the winner of the contract was announced as Thales Alenia Space, in a $2.1 billion deal underwritten by Compagnie Française d'Assurance pour le Commerce Extérieur.
 Iridium additionally stated that it expected to spend about $800 million to launch the satellites and upgrade some ground facilities.
 This expenditures were partially financed with debt: between 2010 and 2017, the debt of Iridium Communications Inc. grew from $37.4 millions to $1,455.6 millions.

 SpaceX was contracted to launch all the Iridium NEXT satellites.
 All the Iridium NEXT launches have taken place using a Falcon 9 rocket launch from Vandenberg Space Force Base in California.
 Deployment of the constellation began in January 2017, with the launch of the first ten Iridium NEXT satellites.
 Most recently, on January 11, 2019, SpaceX launched an additional ten satellites, bringing the number of upgraded satellites in orbit to 75.

+Purchase by Rocket Lab

+In June 2026, Rocket Lab announced the acquisition of Iridium.